-) can clean a lot more than just mildew
+) that can clean a lot more than just mildew.

 Ammonia is what you need.
 Clean the mildew off unfinished wooden patio furniture and picnic tables with a mixture of 1 cup ammonia, 1/2 cup vinegar, 1/4 cup baking soda, and 1 gallon of water.
 Rinse off thoroughly and use an old terry-cloth towel to absorb excess moisture.
 (This same combination can clean painted outdoor surfaces.)
 To remove mildew from wicker furniture, wash it down with a solution of 2 tablespoons ammonia in 1 gallon of water.
 Use an old toothbrush to get into hard-to-reach twists and turns.
 Rinse well and let air-dry.
 An important safety note before you use ammonia in any part of your home

 : Be sure you use it in a well-ventilated area, always wear rubber gloves, and never

 Just because your plastic shower curtain or liner gets dirty or mildewed doesn't mean you have to throw it away.
 Try cleaning it in your washing machine with two bath towels (to prevent the plastic curtains from crinkling) on the gentle setting.
 Add 1/2 cup baking soda to your detergent during the wash cycle and 1/2 cup vinegar during the rinse cycle.
 Before the machine goes into the spin cycle, remove the curtain and let it drip-dry; don't put it in the dryer.